 As a long-term instrumental record of global temperature, the HadCRUT4 series may be the best we have.
 [See Ole Humlum’s blog in the notes below.]

 I like to use the published smoothed annual series of HadCRUT4.
 I find that this smoothing gets rid of the “noise” that makes graphs about global warming needlessly hard to read.
-I used the smoothed HadCRUT series to point out the curious inverse relation between the rate of warming and the rate of carbon emissions in this post from 2014.
+I used the smoothed HadCRUT series to point out the curious inverse relation between the rate of warming and the rate of growth of carbon emissions in this post from 2014.
 I will refer again to that post in discussing the use of bent-line regression to describe global warming.

 The Met Office Hadley Centre published the smoothing procedure that they used for the time series of smoothed annual average temperature in the HadCRUT3 data set.
 The smoothing function used is a 21-point binomial filter.
 The weights are specified in the link above.